vkbo/novelWriter/docs/source/write_projects.rst

 into the other root folders.
 These other root folder types are intended for your notes on the various elements of your story.
 Using these is of course entirely optional.

-A new project will not have all of the root folders present, but you can add the ones you want from :guilabel:`Create Root Folder` in the :guilabel:`Project` menu.
+A new project may not have all of the root folders present, but you can add the ones you want from :guilabel:`Create Root Folder` in the :guilabel:`Project` menu.

 The root folders are intended for the following use, but aside from the :guilabel:`Novel` folder,